 The RMC assists the Board in overseeing the market, credit and Operational risk governance in the Company to ensure that Management maintains a sound system of risk management to safeguard shareholders' interests and the Group's assets.
 It also determines and proposes to the Board, the nature and extent of the significant risks which the Board is willing to take in achieving its strategic objectives.
-Details on risk governance are found in the Risk Management Report on Page 51.
+Details on risk governance are found in the Risk Management Report on Page 54.

-The RMC is chaired by Mr Yeo Teng Yang, the Lead Independent Director, who is also a member of the AC.
-The RMC comprises two other Board members, namely Mr Kuok Khoon Hong (Executive Director) and Mr Tay Kah Chye (Independent Director).
+The RMC is chaired by Mr Yeo Teng Yang, the Lead Independent Director, who is also a member of the AC, NC and RC.
+The RMC comprises two other Board members, namely Mr Kuok Khoon Hong (Executive Director) and Mr Tay Kah Chye (Independent Non-Executive Director), who is also the Chairman of the AC.
 The RMC meets no less than four times a year and also holds informal meetings, as and when the need arises.